danbev/learning-ai/notes/llama.md

     // there is very little benefit to offloading the input layer, so always keep it on the CPU model.buft_input = llama_default_buffer_type_cpu(true);
 ```
-Notice that the above will call the conversion constructor will be used:
+Notice that the above will call the conversion constructor of `layer_buft`:
 ```c++
     // layer -> buffer type mapping
     struct layer_buft {